 Add tomatoes (break them up with your hands as you add them to the pot), and add the juice from the can.

-Add the clam juice, wine, bay leaf, basil, oregano, thyme, red pepper flakes and salt; bring to just a boil, then reduce heat and simmer for 1 hour.
+Add the clam juice, wine, bay leaf, basil, oregano, thyme, red pepper flakes, salt, and lemon juice; bring to just a boil, then reduce heat and simmer for 1 hour.

 NOTE: At this point, stock may be refrigerated, covered and kept up to 2 days before serving.
 Just bring the stock back to a boil about 20 minutes before serving, lower the heat, and progress with the recipe.